Your Right to an Attorney When Speaking With Police

 Declining to Answer – You are not under any obligation to answer any questions, other than identifying information.
 Always answer a question with a question – “Am I free to go?”
 “Can I call my lawyer now?”
 “Do you have a search warrant?” or “I have nothing to say until I speak with my attorney.”
 Police can often tell you an untruth.
 Do not say anything until you have spoken with your lawyer

 Lying to Police – Neven lie to police as it could hurt your case during trial.
 It is always better to decline to answer and call your attorney.

 Miranda Rights – The police are required to read you your Miranda Rights.
 Always practice your right to hire an attorney before agreeing to an interrogation.

-If the police do attempt to questions you contact the attorneys at Martens & Brusseau to determine if the Bakersfield Police violated your rights in interrogating you.
+If the police do attempt to question you contact the attorneys at Martens Law Firm to determine if the Bakersfield Police violated your rights in interrogating you.
 We have offices in Bakersfield at 1701 Westwind Drive, Suite 123, Bakersfield CA 93301.
 Our offices in Visalia are rights across the street from the Tulare Superior Court at 220 South Mooney Boulevard, Suite D, Visalia, California 93291.